KDE/kdev-embedded/README.md

 -------

 If the last point finish with success, this part can be done without so much problems.
-With a OpenOCD link with the board interface, it’s possible to use the GDB with a remote access to the socket door that OpenOCD open to realize the communication with GDB and the hardware components of the processor debug.
+With a OpenOCD link with the board interface, it's possible to use the GDB with a remote access to the socket door that OpenOCD open to realize the communication with GDB and the hardware components of the processor debug.